 This medication has been prescribed for your current condition only.
 Throw away the unused medication after treatment is completed.
 Do not use it later for another infection unless your doctor tells you to.

-If you use this medication for 10 days or longer, laboratory and/or medical tests (such as eye exams) should be performed regularly to monitor your progress or check for side effects.
+If you use this medication for 10 days or longer, lab and/or medical tests (such as eye exams) should be done while you are using this medication.
+Keep all medical and lab appointments.
 Consult your doctor for more details.

 If you miss a dose, use it as soon as you remember.
 If it is near the time of the next dose, skip the missed dose.
 Use your next dose at the regular time.
 Do not double the dose to catch up.

 Store at room temperature away from heat.
 Do not store in the bathroom.
 Keep all medications away from children and pets.

 Do not flush medications down the toilet or pour them into a drain unless instructed to do so.
 Properly discard this product when it is expired or no longer needed.
 Consult your pharmacist or local waste disposal company.